 - Parents’ liability (EC 48904; Civil Code 1): Parents or guardians are liable for all damages caused by any student’s misconduct that results in injury or death to other students or school personnel, or causes damages to school property.
 Parents are also liable for any school property loaned to a student and not willfully returned.
 The school district may withhold the grades, diplomas, or transcripts of the student until such damages are paid (there may be an option for a work program instead) or the property returned.

 Because each school district has some latitude within the state law to create its code of conduct and assign consequences to the child and or to the parent, it is very important that every parent knows where to find his or her child’s school policy, the district policy, and the state law.
-The California Department of Education has some useful links to the law at www.cde.ca.gov/re/lr/, and also a nutshell introduction to the complaint process.
+The California Department of Education has some useful links to the law at www.cde.ca.gov/re/lr/, and also an introduction to the complaint process.
 If you and your child are facing a school disciplinary situation, a website that explains some of the details in plain English is Legal Services for Children.
 If your child is in special education, there is a separate process you must be aware of.
 Get beginning information at http://www.courts.ca.gov/1106.htm.